About the Program

 Felons are not eligible to sit for the CMA (AAMA) examination unless the AAMA Certifying Board grants a waiver.
 You may contact the AAMA for the information concerning grounds for denials or eligibility for the Certified Medical Assistant CMA (AAMA) credential.

-The Medical Assistant Program has an average graduate satisfaction rate of 97% and an employer satisfaction of graduates rate of 98% over the past five years.
-The five year average retention rate is 79% for the Medical Assistant Program.
+The Medical Assistant Program has an average graduate satisfaction rate of 97.73% and an employer satisfaction of graduates rate of 100% over the past five years.
+In year 2016, the retention rate was 88.64% and the overall five year average retention rate is 83.97% for the Medical Assistant Program.

 The mission of the Houston Community College Medical Assistant Program is to provide quality training and education in medical assisting skills so that our graduates will be employable as entry level Certified Medical Assistants.
 The program purpose encompasses the belief that our students are adult learners who want to be successful and provide competent, caring, and compassionate health care services to our communities of interest.